Alokrao91/Text_Sentimental-Analysis/README.md

 # Text_Sentimental-Analysis

-Based on the analysis of your dataset (`tweets.csv`), Text/Sentiment Analysis project:

 > This project uses machine learning to classify over 7,900 tweets about mobile phones into positive and negative sentiments.
 > By analyzing real user opinions from social media, it uncovers public perception and emotional response to mobile brands.
 > The labeled data enables robust training and evaluation of sentiment models for high accuracy.